tliron/turandot/README.md

-*This is a work in process.
+*This is an early release.
 There are still important features missing.*

 Turandot
 ========